 Whether you’re introducing a new product or managing a compliance process, modern PLM supports integrated project management tools.

 Supply Chain Management

-Manage suppliers with secure self-serve portals, supplier corrective action templates, forecasting and AML management.
+Manage suppliers with secure self-serve portals, supplier corrective action templates, forecasting and ALM management.

 Collect and manage multi-disciplinary requirements from pre-sales to production while ensuring synchronization with change.

 Making Sense of the Broad Scope of Next Gen PLM

 Mapping PLM across common business stages can help create a framework for thinking about where PLM fits into your organization.
 While PLM can perform standalone tasks such as BOM management, for example, the extensible and scalable architecture of PLM amplifies business value as functionality is added.
 It’s worth noting, however, that adding functionality doesn’t always mean replacing existing systems or technologies.
 An important quality of next gen PLM is its ability to “plays nice” with existing environments and complement legacy applications.